NobleDraconian/Dragon-Engine/README.md

 # Installation instructions

 ## Easy installation
 Place the [Framework rbxm file](DragonEngine.rbxm) into your game.
+Open the `Dragon_Engine` folder that has appeared in the explorer.
+1. Update all of the packages contained within the folder to ensure you are installing the latest version of the framework.
-1. Drag the contents of the `ServerScriptService` folder into `game.ServerScriptService`.
+2. Drag the contents of the `ServerScriptService` folder into `game.ServerScriptService`.
-2. Drag the contents of the `ServerStorage` folder into `game.ServerStorage`.
+3. Drag the contents of the `ServerStorage` folder into `game.ServerStorage`.
-3. Drag the contents of the `ReplicatedStorage` folder into `game.ReplicatedStorage`.
+4. Drag the contents of the `ReplicatedStorage` folder into `game.ReplicatedStorage`.
-4. Drag the contents of the `StarterPlayerScripts` folder into `game.StarterPlayer.StarterPlayerScripts`.
+5. Drag the contents of the `StarterPlayerScripts` folder into `game.StarterPlayer.StarterPlayerScripts`.

 ## Advanced installation
 This project uses the [rofresh file syncer](https://github.com/osyrisrblx/rofresh) to sync files into studio.
 It can be easily ported to [rojo](https://github.com/LPGhatguy/rojo).